makerdao/mips/MIP10/mip10.md

 ---

+### MIP10c20: Process to Update Oracle Spread

+Used by the community to update an Oracle's Spread.
+This is the minimum percentage difference between the current Oracle's price and the new price that will trigger the Oracle to update its price.

+MIP10c18 subproposals have the following parameters:
+- **Feedback Period:** 0 days
+- **Frozen period:** 0 days

+MIP10c20 subproposals must use the template located at **[MIP10c20-Subproposal-Template](MIP10c20-Subproposal-Template.md)**.

+This template is considered ratified once this MIP moves to Accepted status.

+---

-### MIP10c20: Process to Update Oracle Security Module Delay
+### MIP10c21: Process to Update Oracle Security Module Delay

 Used by the community to update an Oracle's Oracle Security Module delay.
 The delay is the amount of time between the Oracle updating and the Maker Protocol utilizing the new price.

-MIP10c20 subproposals have the following parameters:
+MIP10c21 subproposals have the following parameters:
 - **Feedback Period:** 0 days
 - **Frozen period:** 0 days

-MIP10c20 subproposals must use the template located at **[MIP10c20-Subproposal-Template](MIP10c20-Subproposal-Template.md)**.
+MIP10c21 subproposals must use the template located at **[MIP10c21-Subproposal-Template](MIP10c21-Subproposal-Template.md)**.

 This template is considered ratified once this MIP moves to Accepted status.